sanhariharan/LucidChats/README.md

 # LUCID CHAT's🤖

-It is type of a chatgpt clone which is made with the of mistral ai imported from ollama local host server , this chatmodel's frontend is basically done with streamlit framework.
+It is a chatgpt clone which is made with the of mistral ai imported from ollama local host server , this chatmodel's frontend is basically done with streamlit framework.